owos/abrahamowos.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I am an incoming Ph.D. student in Computer Science and Engineering at The Ohio State University where I will be supervised by Prof. [Sachin Kumar](https://sites.google.com/view/sachinkumar).
+Before that, I was a researcher at [IntronHealth](https://www.intron.io/) during which I work on creating language and speech technologies to African  accents and languages (including MENA).

-I am an independent researcher at [Masakhane](https://www.masakhane.io/), an open science community where Africans do AI research for Africa.
+I am also an independent researcher at [Masakhane](https://www.masakhane.io/), an open science community where Africans do AI research for Africa.
 I am primarily interested in investigating novel ways to develop **robust** **multilingual** models in **resource-constrained** settings, particularly  using **efficient** ML techniques.

-Also, I am a research engineer at [IntronHealth](https://www.intron.io/).
-At IntronHealth, I work on creating  speech technologies to African  accents and languages (including MENA).
-This includes Automatic Speech Recognition and Text-to-Speech systems.
-In lieu with my research interest, I also work robustness and examining the tradeoff between multilinguality and performance.
-Take a look at my CV for more details about my work with IntronHealth.

 Beyond the technical aspect of research, I love building and nurturing open science ML communities.
 You'll find me around [Sisonke Biotik](https://www.sisonkebiotik.africa/), [ML Collective](https://mlcollective.org/), Cohere4AI and a few others.
 I firmly believe in democratizing access to knowledge, fostering collaborative ecosystems, and championing the ethos of shared discovery.